seliv55/MIDcor_wf/README.md

 ## Installation

-- 1) As independent program.
+- As independent program.
 MIDcor itself does not require installation.
 Standing in the MIDcor directory enter in R environment with the command:

-'''  R '''
+''' sudo R '''

+- 1) Create a library of functions:

+ '''   library(devtools) '''

+ '''   build() '''

+ '''   install() '''

+ '''   library(midcor) '''

- read the necessary functions:
+- 2) read directly the necessary functions:

+''' source("R/midcor.R")'''

-''' source("lib.R")
+''' source("R/lib.R")'''

-source("midcor.R")'''

-- 2) Docker image.
-To create the Docker container:
-        - go to the directory where the dockerfile is;
-        - create container from dockerfile:
-''' sudo docker build -t midcor:0.1 . '''

 ## Usage Instructions